hughe/ariel/README.md

 ### 3. View in Browser

-Open your browser and navigate to:
+The browser will open automatically!
+If not, navigate to:
 ```
 http://127.0.0.1:5000
 ```